 Every year since 2018 we at Propulse NTNU have been designing and building rockets to compete at international rocket competitions.
-So far we have competed at Spaceport America Cup twice, and competed in the European Rocketry Challenge (EuRoC), in which we came first in our class, for the first time this October.
-Below you can read about the three projects that we have run thus far.
+So far we have competed at Spaceport America Cup (SA Cup) three times, and the European Rocketry Challenge (EuRoC) once.
+This June we competed in SA Cup 2022 with Birkeland, and came 2nd in our class and 3rd place out of all 152 teams!

 Stetind was the name of team 2021's rocket.
-In June 2021 the team competed in the Spaceport America Cup 30'k COTS class and won first place in its category, and second place overall among all the 75 participating teams.
-4 months later, in October, the team competed in the European Rocketry Challenge (EuRoC) and won the 9000 meter SOLID class.
+In June 2021 the team competed in the digital Spaceport America Cup 30'K COTS class and won first place in its category, and 2nd place overall among all the 75 participating teams.
+4 months later, in October, the team launched Stetind at the European Rocketry Challenge and won the 9000 meter SOLID class.

 Team 2021 started the project with a new structure of the techical systems, it being divided into; Inner structure, Outer structure, Recovery and Avionics.
 Each of these systems have their role in the rocket which you can read more about below.